-The board of commissioners of a county shall modify the County Council's membership as necessary to ensure that the members reflect the racial and socioeconomic diversity of the community and to minimize potential conflicts of interest by members.
+The board of commissioners of a county shall modify the Council's membership as necessary to ensure that Council members reflect the racial and socioeconomic diversity of the community and to minimize potential conflicts of interest by members.

-- (b) Two or more counties may establish a multicounty Juvenile Crime Prevention Council under subsection (a) of this section.
-The membership shall be representative of each participating county. - (c) The members of the County Council shall elect annually the chair and vice-chair.
+- (b) Two or more counties may establish a multicounty Juvenile Crime Prevention Council pursuant to subsection (a) of this section.
+The membership shall be representative of each participating county. - (c) The chair and vice-chair shall be elected annually by the members of the Council.